-Learn more about the biodegradability
+Learn more about the life cycle

-There are several options to make use of NaKu products at the end of their life cycle.
+The biodegradability of NaKu products – there are several options to make use of NaKu products at the end of their life cycle.
 Natural polymer is biodegradable.
 This means that it is compostable in accordance to european standard EN 13432 and therefore fulfills the requirement to degrade to biogenic material within 90 days.
 Natural polymer is also combustible and recyclable; this means we can reuse it for the manufacturing of other products.

 All materials used in manufacturing and therefore all products made by NaKu are biodegradable.
 This means the natural polymers decompose completely to form organic basic substances like H20, CO2 and biomass.
 The amount of time for its decomposition mainly depends on the wall thickness of the biopolymer and the composting conditions (i.e., heat, humidity, bacteria, fungi).

 As an example, let’s take a closer look at the NaKu fresh-storage-bag: Industrial composting plants plants provide the perfect conditions for rotting.
 The temperature is maintained at 60 degrees.
 A lot of bacteria that are able to decompose organic material such as biodegradable polymers are also present.
 The compost is also circulated periodically.
 Under these conditions, it takes a NaKu bag about 3 to 5 days to decompose.

 In an agricultural compost heap that is regularly intermixed, NaKu bags take about 9 to 12 weeks to compost in warm weather.